Learnware-LAMDA/Learnware/docs/start/exp.rst

 We utilize the `fire` module to construct our experiments.
 You can execute the experiment with the following commands:

 * `python main.py prepare_market`: Prepares the market.
-* `python main.py test_unlabeled`: Executes the test_unlabeled experiment; the results will be printed in the terminal.
+* `python main.py unlabeled_text_example`: Executes the unlabeled_text_example experiment; the results will be printed in the terminal.
-* `python main.py test_labeled`: Executes the test_labeled experiment; result curves will be automatically saved in the `figs` directory.
+* `python main.py labeled_text_example`: Executes the labeled_text_example experiment; result curves will be automatically saved in the `figs` directory.
-* Additionally, you can use `python main.py test_unlabeled True` to combine steps 1 and 2.
-The same approach applies to running test_labeled directly.
+* Additionally, you can use `python main.py unlabeled_text_example True` to combine steps 1 and 2.
+The same approach applies to running labeled_text_example directly.